Updated May 30, 2018.

 - You are required by the Franchise Agreement to purchase and maintain general liability insurance and product/completed operations insurance in minimum amounts of $1,000,000 aggregate single limit coverage and to maintain other insurance in accordance with state law requirements.

-- The cost of other coverage, including your discretionary purchases, varies widely but usually comes to $1,500 to $2,500 per year.
+- The cost of other coverage, including your discretionary purchases, varies widely but is estimated to be $1,500 to $2,500 for a three to four month period.

 - In the case of a Hospitality Shop, the investment table reflects the possibility that your existing insurance premium would not change in connection with your establishment of a Hospitality Shop.